 Young people under the age of 18 are not allowed to consume alcohol in a public place.
 Police Officers and Police Community Safety Officers have powers to remove alcohol from anyone under the Designated Public Places Order.
-They can also issue fixed penalty notice for disorder if the person refuses to cooperate.
+They can also issue for disorder if the person refuses to cooperate.

 Teenagers who drink alcohol are more than twice as likely to smoke, take illegal drugs, or abuse solvents when they have been drinking.
 Not to mention the sexually transmitted diseases and unwanted pregnancies.

 The responsibility for the delivery of governments' strategic response to alcohol-related disorder rests with us, the Community Safety Team and the Police, and we have a range of tools and powers available to us for the management of alcohol-related anti-social behaviour including:

 Individually focused tools such as , , and .

 Powers focused on geographic locations such as Designated Public Places Orders (DPPOs) which applies to the 4 towns within the South Kesteven district.